jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 **Retry Counter Management:**
 - **Independent Counters:** Each agent maintains its own retry counter, tracked in the workflow state.
-- **Increment on Critic Rejection:** Retry counters increment when the critic agent rejects an agent’s output.
+- **Increment on Critic Rejection:** The retry counter for the specific agent that was rejected gets incremented (e.g., if planner is rejected, planner's retry counter increments).
 - **Limit Enforcement:** When retry limits are reached, the system proceeds to the finalizer with failure attribution.

 **Retry Patterns:**